 We invite you to explore the Graduate Admissions website for details on the admission and application processes.
 UNC Charlotte’s Graduate School uses a paperless/online application portal to process all applications.
-Apply Now.

 As you review our graduate programs, pay particular attention to application deadlines given noting that many programs have earlier deadlines than the standard (priority) Graduate School deadlines.
 For additional information about admissions requirements or the application process, make plans to attend an Information Session either on campus or online.
 Admissions Counselors are also available to meet with you by appointment or during walk-in hours each week.